jdubois/jdubois-langchain4j-demo/README.md

 - How to use a chat conversation with memory of the context.
 - How to ingest data into a vector database, and use it.

-Those demos either run in the cloud (using Azure, with Azure OpenAI and Azure AI Search), or locally (with Docker, using Ollama + Phi-3 and Qdrant).
+Those demos either run locally (with Docker, using Ollama + Phi-3 and Qdrant) or in the cloud (using Azure, with Azure OpenAI and Azure AI Search).

 ## Configuration

-### Running in the cloud with Azure

-Azure is enabled by using the `azure` Spring Boot profile.
-One way to do this is to set `spring.profiles.active=azure` in the `src/main/resources/application.properties` file.

-To provision the Azure resources, you need to run the `src/main/script/deploy-azure-openai-models.sh` script.
-It will create the following resources:

-- An Azure OpenAI instance, secured using Entra ID, with the necessary OpenAI models for this demo.
-- An Azure AI Search instance.

-At the end of this script, the following environment variables will be displayed (and stored in the `.env` file), and you will need them to run the application:
-- `AZURE_OPENAI_ENDPOINT`: your Azure OpenAI URL endpoint.
-- `AZURE_SEARCH_ENDPOINT`: your Azure AI Search URL endpoint.
-- `AZURE_SEARCH_KEY`: your Azure AI Search API key.

 ### Running locally with Docker

+This configuration uses Ollama and Qdrant, running in Docker containers.
+Image generation with Dalles-3 is not available in this configuration.

 Local execution is enabled by using the `local` Spring Boot profile.
 One way to do this is to set `spring.profiles.active=local` in the `src/main/resources/application.properties` file.